ICS COVID-19 PROTOCOL

 Students live in a shared room with a Spanish host family and generally take all meals with the family throughout the program.
 A major value of the homestay is that it provides students with the opportunity to closely interact with and learn from host country nationals.
 In addition to taking students beyond the public face of the Spanish people, the contact with everyday Spanish language in a natural setting is extremely valuable to students’ academic progress and cultural understanding.

 Included in the cost of the program is a series of program-sponsored field trips designed to enrich classroom activities.
-These include excursions to Granada, Córdoba, Ronda, Jerez de la Frontera, Itálica and Puerto.
+These include excursions to Granada, Córdoba, Itálica, Jerez de la Frontera, Morocco, and Ronda.
 All students are encouraged to participate in one or several of the many sports, music, special interest or social clubs at Universidad de Sevilla and International College of Seville.
 These activities provide an excellent way to further develop communication skills in Spanish and to participate in the daily flow of Spanish life.

 During the Spring, Seville comes alive with circuses, folklore displays, bullfights and flamenco day and night during Semana Santa and Feria de Abril festivals.

-Cost includes ICS tuition, homestay, orientation, all meals, cell phone, excursions, health insurance, wireless access, airport pickup, resident permit, textbooks, ground transportation, UHM Study Abroad and student visa fees.
+Cost includes ICS tuition, homestay, orientation, all meals, excursions, health insurance, wireless access, airport pickup, resident permit, textbooks, ground transportation, UHM Study Abroad and student visa fees.

 Roundtrip airfare between Honolulu and Seville is not included; students have the option of taking the flight arranged by Third Eye Travel or making their own travel arrangements.

-Students participating in the Seville program must obtain a student visa prior to arriving in Spain; students intending to study abroad in Seville for an academic year (Fall and Spring semesters) must also provide a Police Criminal Record clearance.
+Students participating in the Seville program during the spring semester must obtain a student visa prior to arriving in Spain; students intending to study in Seville for an academic year (Fall and Spring semesters) must also provide a Police Criminal Record clearance.

 FOR UHM STUDENTS ONLY: In order to receive financial aid, please ensure that either: a) you are receiving financial aid during the current semester, or b) that you complete the Financial Aid application during the current semester. www.hawaii.edu/fas